spapas/spapas.github.io/content/react-redux-tutorial.rst

     )

 As we can see, the reducer and store are the same as the non-react version.
-What is new is that I've added a React ``RootComponent`` that has two properties, one named ``number`` and one named ``dispatch`` that can be used to dispatch an action through the store.
-But how this component retrieves these properties?
+What is new here is that I've added a React ``RootComponent`` that has two properties, one named ``number`` and one named ``dispatch`` that can be used to dispatch an action through the store.

-Using react-redux's ``connect`` function we create a new component, ``ConnnectedRootComponent`` which is a new component with the redux-enabled functionality.
+Using react-redux's ``connect`` function we create a new component, ``ConnnectedRootComponent`` which is a new component with the redux-enabled functionality (i.e it will have access to store).
 The ``connect()`` function takes a bunch of optional arguments.
-I won't go into much detail since its a little complex (the `react-redux documentation`_ is clear enough), however in our example we have defined two objects named ``mapStateToProps`` and ``mapDispatchToProps`` which are passed to ``connect``.
+I won't go into much detail since its a little complex (the `react-redux documentation`_ is clear enough), however in our example we have defined two objects named ``mapStateToProps`` and ``mapDispatchToProps`` which are passed to ``connect`` and define how the state and the dispatch are mapped to the properties the connected component will have.

-The ``mapStateToProps`` is a function that will be called whenever the store's state changes and should return an object whose attributes will be passed to the connected component.
-In our example, an object with a number attribute having the current state (which don't forget that is just a number) as its value - that's why we can extract the ``number`` attribute from ``this.props`` when rendering.
+The ``mapStateToProps`` is a function that will be called whenever the store's state changes and should return an object whose attributes will be passed to the connected component as properties.
+In our example, we return an object with a number attribute having the current state (which don't forget that is just a number) as its value - that's why we can extract the ``number`` attribute from ``this.props`` when rendering.

-The ``mapDispatchToProps`` as we use it, once again returns an object whose attributes will be passed to the connected component.
+The ``mapDispatchToProps`` as we use it, once again returns an object whose attributes will be passed to the connected component and will dispatch actions when called.

-The difference between this object and the one returned from ``mapStateToProps`` is that the ``mapDispatchToProps`` attributes call actions (using the provided dispatch) while the ``mapStateToProps`` are state values.
+Of course, in order for

-Now, in order for
+the ``ConnectedRootComponent`` to *actually* have these properties that we passed through ``connect``, it must be enclosed in a ``<Provider>`` parent component (so that the correct react context will be initialized).
-the ``ConnectedRootComponent`` to *actually* have these properties that we passed through connect, it must be enclosed in a ``<Provider>`` parent component.
 Notice that this is recursive so if we had something

 .. code::